ThisTestUser/FarLandsChronicles/Chapter 3 - The Far Lands in Mods/Part 1 - Gallery.md

 ![Twilight2](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch3/Twilight2.png)

-GalaticCraft has a lot of dimensions, so we're not going to explore them all.
+Galacticraft has a lot of dimensions, so we're not going to explore them all.
 Some dimensions don't generate far lands, due to them having different terrain generators.
 Warning: Some of these dimensions may cause crashes when visiting the far lands.

 ![GalCraft](https://raw.githubusercontent.com/ThisTestUser/FarLandsChronicles/master/assets/Ch3/GalCraft.png)